 A high ankle sprain occurs

 from a twisting or rotational injury.
 They are common in sports, especially impact sports.
-An external rotation, when the foot is turned towards the outside with respect to the leg, most commonly causes these tears.
+An external rotation mechanism most commonly causes these tears, when the foot is turned towards the outside with respect to the leg.
 A high ankle sprain also can occur

 if the ankle is broken.
-In some cases, the ligament on the inside of the ankle, the deltoid, will be torn.
-In this event, the energy of the injury (blue arrows) passes from the deltoid, through the high ankle ligaments, or syndesmosis, and up the
+In some cases, the ligament on the inside of the ankle (the deltoid) will be torn.
+In this event, the energy of the injury (indicated on the diagram with blue arrows) passes from the deltoid, through the high ankle ligaments (syndesmosis), and up the

 leg through the fibula.
 This causes the fibula to be broken at a very high level.
 This type of fracture is called a Maisonneuve fracture.
 Patients with a high ankle sprain without fracture may be able to bear weight, but will have pain over the junction

 between the tibia and fibula just above the level of the ankle (green circle).
 This is higher than the more traditional sprains (purple circle).

 As noted above, the syndesmosis or high ankle ligaments connect the tibia and fibula and allow some rotation.
 There are three major components of this ligament complex.
 Ligaments connect bone to bone which prevents bones from moving away from each other

 and maintains normal movement between the bones, whereas tendons connect muscle to bone, allowing them to move parts of the body.